autopi-io/documentation/docs/cloud/user-manual/software-updates.md

 `system/release/failed`, `system/release/updated` or an event that means the device [shut down](/cloud/events/system.md#power-events), then the device has likely stopped updating.

+**It is also possible to fetch the events from the reactor cache with the following command, directly on the device**

+`reactor.manage context cache`

+If this list of events contains the above mentioned `system/release/pending`, that means the device us currently applying the update.
+Either during the `startup` states, or during the `power.sleep` command.

 #### Running `saltutil.running`

 With the `saltutil.running` command you can check the jobs the device is currently running.
 Using this command,